maxinebaghdadi/Wine-Predictions/index.md

 # Overview

 This project uses the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to implement two models.
-The first predicts the variety of wine based on its description.
-The second predicts a wine's country of origin based on its price and variety.
+The first (MultinomialNB Regression) predicts the variety of wine based on its description.
+The second (Multinomial Logistic Regression) predicts a wine's country of origin based on its price and variety.

 ### Background and Goal